Vulnerability-scanner/Lazy-RDP/README.md

 # Google translate

-- The script automatically scans the address list, and then selecting the method and starting busting pair login / password. <br/>
+- Script for automatic scanning of the address list for the presence of open 3389 ports, and then selecting the method and starting busting pair login / password. <br/>

 - The script is tuned for Kali linux 2.0, Kali linux 2016.2 и Kali linux 2017.1 systems. <br/>